nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding tags : `add tag`

 Adds one or more tags to a contact.
+Contact list will go back to showing all contacts upon successful addition.

 Format: `add tag -id CONTACT_ID -t TAGNAME...`